Huntington Bancshares: 21st century

 In the first quarter of 2013, Huntington changed its ATMs to ones that allow customers to make deposits by inserting cash and checks.
 In 2014, the bank began offering deposits from mobile phones and through online transfers.
 In March 2014, the company acquired Ohio-based Camco Financial, holding company for Advantage Bank, for $97 million in stock.
 In September 2014, the company acquired 24 offices of Bank of America in Central Michigan, including the Port Huron, Flint, and Saginaw markets.
 This raised the number of Huntington branches in Michigan to 173, including over 40 in Meijer stores.
 In March 2015, the company acquired Michigan-based Macquarie Equipment Finance, Inc. from Sydney, Australia-based Macquarie Group for $458 million.
 In January 2016, Huntington announced it would purchase Akron-based FirstMerit Corporation for $3.4 billion, placing the Huntington word mark on the FirstMerit Tower in Akron, Ohio, and making it one of Ohio's largest banks.
 Due to Sherman Antitrust Act concerns by the United States Department of Justice, it sold 11 branches in Canton and two in Ashtabula to First Commonwealth Bank.
 Additionally, 107 branches within 2.5 miles of other Huntington / FirstMerit branches closed.

 In October 2020, the bank announced expansion plans to Philadelphia.
 On December 13, 2020, Huntington announced the acquisition of Detroit-based TCF Financial Corporation.
 As part of the merger, the company also announced it would close 198 branches due to overlap.
 This included all 97 branches inside Meijer stores in Michigan.
 Regulators required the firm to sell 13 branches in Michigan as a condition of approval.
 Horizon Bank purchased these branches at the end of the third quarter.
 The merger was completed on June 9, 2021.
 It resulted in expansion to Minnesota and Colorado for the first time.
 TCF branches were converted in the fourth quarter of 2021.

 As of 2021, Huntington is the sixth-largest bank in the Pittsburgh market by deposits.
 In June 2022, Huntington completed its acquisition of Capstone Partners, an investment bank and advisory firm based in Boston.
 By 2023, the bank had invested $100 million in venture capital.

 In July 2025, Huntington Bancshares announced its acquisition of Texas-based lender Veritex Community Bank for $1.9 billion in an all-stock transaction.

 On 27 October 2025, Huntington Bancshares announced the acquisition of Cadence Bank for $7.4 billion in an all-stock deal.
 The transaction is expected to create a bank with assets of $276 billion and deposits of $220 billion.

+On 21 August 2026, Huntington Bancshares announced two 10-year partnerships to further establish its footprint in Texas - University of Texas athletics and Broadway in Austin.